kamuridesu/Akari/README.md

 # TODO

-- [ ] Use aiohttp instead of requests to avoid blocking connections.
+- [x] Use aiohttp instead of requests to avoid blocking connections.
+- [ ] Map all endpoints used by jellyfin-web.

 <p align="center">